 Customer feedback is valuable.
 Unfortunately, it is only valuable if it is read and understood.
 Those who understand feedback channels not only as a hygiene factor in the dialogue with their customers need intelligent tools that read out of hundreds of thousands of individually formulated, short texts what is actionable for the brand addressed and its brand management.

 Keyword Extraction is one of these intelligent tools for a better understanding of big text data.
 It is an automated process for identifying the most relevant topics and expressions in texts.
 In order to be able to continue to understand customers and target groups without increasing effort in the face of increasing customer feedback, the use of artificial intelligence is indispensable.
+If you want to assign texts to defined categories, for example to channel support tickets or emails, the technique Text Classification is probably suitable.
+Read our article on how Text Classification accelerates companies in the processing of documents and what role Machine Learning plays in this.

 Read in this article how you can use Keyword Extraction to overview large amounts of customer feedback, convert potential customers and improve communication with your customers.